dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 The first thing we can do is learn about the concept of essential complexity and accidental complexity.
 This concept was introduced by Turing Award winner Fred Brooks who is mostly known for his paper "No Silver Bullet—Essence and Accident in Software Engineering".
 So let us have a look at it:

 ## Accidental complexity
 Accidental complexity refers to the complexity that arises due to the implementation details of a system rather than its essential nature.
 In other words, it is the complexity that is not inherent in the problem being solved, but rather a result of the particular way the solution is constructed.
-Or in other words: It's the stuff you don´t need to solve a  problem!
+Or in other words: It's the stuff you don't need to solve a  problem!

 ### Popular examples are: